RESEARCH STATEMENT

 I research and design digital products designed for millions of users.

-My work responds to 30 years of mostly failed attempts to apply video game and digital entertainment product design to non-entertainment products.
+My research responds to 30 years of disappointing attempts to apply video game and digital entertainment product design to non-entertainment products.
 I agree with theorists who argue these points:

 - Video games have great promise as tools for change

-- Past approaches, such as gamification[1] and edutainment[2], have failed to deliver on that promise
+- Past approaches, such as gamification[1] and edutainment[2], have largely failed to deliver on that promise

-- Activity-goal alignment theory can address those failures
+- Activity-goal alignment theory can help address those failures

 From 2012 to 2017, my colleagues and I explored how to apply activity-goal alignment theory to Cognitive Behavioral Therapy (CBT), the leading evidence-based theory to prevent and treat depression and anxiety.
-In recognition of the many self-directed digital CBT therapy products that have failed to engage their users enough to have major impact, I argue our prioritization of engagement is appropriate, and have the potential to be more effective than top-cited work (e.g. SPARX) because the users discover, internalize, and employ strategies of CBT via playful, iterative, challenge-based practice to master systems whose rules embed CBT.
+In recognition of the general problem of adherence (many users begin, but don’t complete, CBT treatment) and specifically the many self-directed digital CBT therapy products that have failed to engage their users enough to achieve impact seen in laboratory settings, I argue our prioritization of engagement is appropriate.

 METHODS